-Therese's job did not stay within the Cancer Institute.
-She maintained close relationships with many community organizations-she was a team leader for the Making Strides Breast Cancer walk, she worked tirelessly for the Breast Cancer Coalition's annual teaching event, and she was a founding member of the Lipson Cancer Institute Breakfast Club where she prepared and served breakfast at the Open Door Mission.
-Therese managed the Christmas Project each year, carefully choosing families with the greatest need and fewest options-her office gave Santa and the North Pole a new challenge each year.
+Therese's job did not stay within the Cancer Institute She maintained close relationships with many community organizations-she was a team leader for the Making Strides Breast Cancer walk, she worked tirelessly for the Breast Cancer Coalition's annual teaching event, she was a founding member of the Lipson Cancer Institute Breakfast Club where she prepared and served breakfast at the Open Door Mission.
+Therese managed the Christmas project each year, carefully choosing families with the greatest need and fewest options-her office gave Santa and the North Pole a real challenge each year.

 Along with our patients, Therese also took care of our team members.
-She had an innate way of knowing who was having a bad day, or good day.
-There was no one whose everyday work was done with more empathy, concern and compassion.
+She had an innate way of knowing, who's having a bad day, who's having a good day.
+Again "how can I serve them better"?
+There was no one whose labor was done with more empathy, concern and compassion.
 Therese was never too busy when her help was needed.
-Social work was not just a career path for Therese, it was her craft-and her art.
+Social work was not just a career path for Therese; it was her craft, her art.
 Therese personified the heart and humanity of our team at the Lipson Cancer Institute.